Siriraj Medical Museum: Songkran Niyomsan Forensic Medicine Museum

 Forensic medicine is the application of medical and scientific methodology to the identification of the causes of unnatural death.
 The exhibits include displays of skulls and various body parts in glass cases, many of them from murder victims, evidence that Dr. Songkran Niyomsan, a forensic pathologist, collected in the course of his career.

 This museum contained the mummified remains of the first known serial killer in modern Thai history.
-Sino-Thai Si Ouey Sae Urng, born in 1927, referred to as "Si Quey" in the exhibition.
-The name part "Sae" indicates a Chinese clan name in this case, the family of Urng.
+Sino-Thai Si Ouey Sae Ung, born in 1927, referred to as "Si Quey" in the exhibition.
+The name part "Sae" indicates a Chinese clan name in this case, the family of Ung (Huang).
 Si Ouey emigrated to Thailand shortly after the Second World War.
-He was employed as a gardener in Noen Phra, 200 kilometers south of Bangkok.
+He was employed as a gardener in Noeun Phra, 200 kilometers south of Bangkok.

 He was called a cannibal.
 Between 1954 and 1958, he was charged with the murder of seven children in Prachuap Khiri Khan Province, Nakhon Pathom, Bangkok, and Rayong.
 When he was captured in 1958, he was trying to burn the body of an eight-year-old.
 He admitted he had killed the boy and taken out the heart, liver, and kidneys for later dining.

 After a trial that lasted only nine days, he was sentenced to life imprisonment.
 In the second instance, the appeal procedure ended with the death penalty.
 On 17 September 1959, he was executed by a firing squad.
 The Siriraj Medical School requested his body for anatomical studies.
 He was then embalmed and exhibited in the Siriraj Medical Museum with the label "cannibal" as a deterrent to others.

 Si Ouey became a bogeyman-style character that parents and grandparents would use to warn children to behave, saying some variation of "if you misbehave, Si Ouey will come and catch you".
 His body was removed from display, at the museum, following complaints by the residents of the Thap Sakae district where he and most of his victims had lived.
 They told the National Human Rights Commission that they wanted to give him a proper burial and complained that the display was undignified.
 Members of his family did not come forward to claim his body, and thus, on July 23, 2020, Si Quey's body was cremated by the corrections department at Wat Bang Praek Tai, a temple near the prison, where he was executed.